rittermod/FS25_AdjustStorageCapacity/README.md

 - Harvesters (grain tanks)
 - Sprayers and spreaders
 - Tankers (slurry, water, milk)
-- Any vehicle with fill units
+- Any vehicle with bulk fill units

 ## Limitations

+**Placeables:**
 - Bunker silos not supported (terrain heap-based storage has no capacity property)
-- Pallets and bales not supported (object storage)
+- Pallets and bales not supported (object storage, not bulk storage)

+**Vehicles:**
+- Pallets and big bags not supported (products being transported, not containers)
+- Leveler fill units excluded (internal buffers for bunker silo mechanics)

 ## Installation